-As a rule, Phalaenopsis orchids only need to be repotted every year or two.
-Your potting mix really doesn’t have much to do with it, but let’s take a look at how orchid air roots develop and grow and what you can do to keep your orchid healthy.
+As a general rule, Phalaenopsis orchids only need to be repotted every year or two, so before you rush off to repot your orchid, let’s take a look at how orchid air roots develop and grow and what you can do to keep your orchid healthy.

 What are Air Roots?

 Air roots are normal in Phalaenopsis and other epiphyte orchids.
-Epiphyte means they grow on other plants, which is typically a tree in a tropical rainforest.
+Epiphytes grow on other plants, such as a tree in a tropical rainforest.
 Unlike terrestrial orchids that root in the earth, epiphyte orchids grow above the ground, using their roots to attach themselves to tree branches.

-In their native tropic environment, Phalaenopsis orchids can be found clinging to tree branches high above the jungle floor.
-Plants that grow this way are trying to reach the light filtering through the leafy canopy.
+In their native tropic environment, Phalaenopsis orchids cling to tree branches high above the jungle floor as they attempt to reach the light filtering through the leafy canopy.
 The indirect sunlight is more plentiful above ground.

 Unlike other plants that attach themselves to trees, Phalaenopsis orchids are not parasitic.
-Epiphyte orchids use their roots to absorb nutrients from the air, absorbing moisture and obtaining carbon dioxide they need to thrive directly from the air.
-This unique root system uses the humidity around it to get the water and nutrients it needs to survive.
+Instead, they use their roots to absorb nutrients from the air, absorbing moisture and obtaining carbon dioxide they need to thrive!

-If you examine the roots of your Phalaenopsis orchid, you will notice that they are thick and coated with a spongy material.
-Called velamen, this material is like a thin ‘skin’ that helps the plant absorb nutrients, such as water and nitrogen, while also keeping it attached to tree bark, but it also aids nutrient absorption.
+When examining the roots of your Phalaenopsis orchid, you will notice that they're thick and coated with a spongy material.
+Called velamen, this material is like a thin ‘skin’ that helps the plant absorb nutrients, such as water and nitrogen, while also keeping it attached to tree bark.

 In homes with low humidity, air roots can turn yellow and shrivel.
-Should this occur, wait until your orchid stops blooming, then use a sterile knife or scissors to cut away the shriveled roots.
+If this occurs, wait until your orchid stops blooming, and then use a sterile knife or scissors to cut away the shriveled roots.

 There’s also the chance your plant is outgrowing your pot.
-If you need to repot your plant, here’s an easy way to learn how.
-You can watch our video.
-It will show you everything you need to know.
+If you need to repot your plant, watch our video for easy repotting tips.